 DiMaggio earned his degree in TV Video & Radio Production from the New England Institute of Technology.
-In October 2008, he formed a production crew (Vault Productions) and filmed the season-ending Finale Weekend event.
+In October 2008, he formed Vault Productions and filmed the season-ending Finale Weekend event at Waterford.
 The film was later shown in a non-competitive category at the Silk City Film Festival in 2009.
-It was the first of many video projects he’s created w/ his crew ever since, including: Sid’s View, The Speedbowl Doc Series, The On-Board Series, The Show, A Day at the Races, NLARO On the Road plus several more still in development.
+It was the first of many video projects he’s created w/ his crew ever since, including: Sid’s View, The Speedbowl Doc Series, The On-Board Series, The Show, A Day at the Races, NLARO On the Road and Inside the Vault… with several more still in development.

-DiMaggio strives to always have a diverse group of talented people on his crew.
-He is the executive-producer & editor for all Vault Production video projects and the star of the Sid’s View series.
+DiMaggio strives to maintain a diverse group of talented people on his crew.
+He is the executive-producer & editor for all Vault Production video projects and the star (via his grandstand commentary) of the Sid’s View series.

 Jesse Gleason was an experienced videographer and a competitor at Thompson Speedway when he first teamed up with DiMaggio in 2008.
-Jesse began his racing career in the late 1990’s in the Speedbowl’s Strictly Stock division before moving on to Thompson Speedway.
+Jesse began his racing career in the late 1990’s in the Waterford Speedbowl’s Strictly Stock division before moving on to Thompson Speedway in the early 2000’s.
 Jesse still races occasionally there in the Limited Sportsman division.
 In 2012, he was a National finalist for NASCAR’s Division III Whelen All-American Series.

 Jesse is the longest-tenured member of the Vault Crew.
-He’s also a co-producer of Sid’s View & The Speedbowl Doc Series and has worked on The Show & A Day at the Races.
-Jesse also co-hosts the Making Laps podcast with his brother Brent.
+He’s also been a co-producer of Sid’s View & The Speedbowl Doc Series and has worked on The Show & A Day at the Races.
+Jesse also co-hosts the Making Laps Podcast with his brother Brent.
+Jesse’s day job kept him away from the Vault Crew in 2022, but we hope to have him back behind the lens sometime in the near future.

 Brent Gleason is Jesse’s younger brother and has also been with Vault Productions from the beginning.
 Brent’s also a racer, first in the Mini Stock division and later in the Limited Sportsman – both at Thompson Speedway.
-Off the track, he’s a versatile part of the crew as a guy who can handle a camera on a tripod filming the race just as well as he can install an in-car camera on a racecar in the pits.
+Off the track, he’s a versatile part of the crew as a guy who can record the racing action with a camera on a tripod just as well as he can install an in-car camera on a racecar in the pits.

 Phil Jacques joined the Vault Crew as an in-car camera specialist in the middle of the 2012 season.
 Having a second guy in the pits with Brent really helped Sid’s View expand it’s coverage from 2-4 in-car cameras to consistently using over a dozen during the 2013 season.